Spl0itable/nosflare/README.md

 14. Create a R2 bucket to store events.
 You can call it whatever and choose the location you want.
 15. In R2 bucket settings, add a custom subdomain (ex: nostr-events.site.com).
 ![R2 Bucket Subdomain](images/custom-domain.jpeg)
-16. In each Worker's variables settings add the following environment variables: `r2BucketDomain` that will be the subdomain URL you set as the custome domain in the R2 bucket, `authToken` this will be something unique (think password) that will be used to authenticate the communication from the relay worker to the helper workers, `apiToken` this will be your cloudflare API token (recommended to set a custom API token that only has cache purge privileges), `zoneId` which is for the domain you're using for the R2 bucket (this ID can be found in the right sidebar of the overview page for the domain).
+16. In each Worker's variables settings add the following environment variables: `r2BucketDomain` that will be the subdomain URL you set as the custom domain in the R2 bucket, `authToken` this will be something unique (think password) that will be used to authenticate the communication from the relay worker to the helper workers, `apiToken` this will be your cloudflare API token (recommended to set a custom API token that only has cache purge privileges), `zoneId` which is for the domain you're using for the R2 bucket (this ID can be found in the right sidebar of the overview page for the domain).
 ![Worker Environment Variables](images/env-vars.png)
 17. In a different section on the Settings > Variables page of each worker, bind the `relayDb` variable to the R2 bucket you created in the R2 Bucket Bindings section.
 ![R2 Bucket Binding](images/r2-binding.jpeg)